pnnl/nmrfit/README.md

 ======
 nmrfit
 ======
-nmrfit reads the output from an NMR spectroscopy experiment and, through a number of intuitive API calls, produces a least-squares fit of the data using Voigt-body approximations such that relative isotope abundance can be easily calculated.
+nmrfit reads the output from an NMR spectroscopy experiment and, through a number of intuitive API calls, produces a least-squares fit of  Voigt-function approximations via particle swarm optimization ([PySwarm](https://github.com/tisimst/pyswarm)).
+Fitted peaks can then be used to perform quantitative NMR analysis, including isotope ratio approximation.

 Installation
 ------------